Phobos and Deimos

 Outside the direct Homeric and Hesiodic narratives, Phobos appears on the Spartan battle standard.
 Plutarch records that the Spartans, who organized their entire society around martial readiness, understood Phobos not as an enemy to be conquered but as a force to be redirected.
 The Spartan soldier's goal was not to eliminate fear but to ensure that his fear was productive — that it sharpened awareness rather than triggered flight.
 This understanding aligns with the mythological characterization: Phobos is dangerous when uncontrolled, but in the hands of a disciplined warrior (or a disciplined army), he becomes an asset.

 The tradition also places Phobos on the shield and armor of Agamemnon.
-In Iliad Book 11 (lines 36-37), Agamemnon's shield bears the head of the Gorgon with eyes of Phobos — linking the terror of the Medusa face with the personified god of fear.
+In Iliad Book 11 (lines 36-37), Agamemnon's shield bears the head of the Gorgon flanked by Phobos and Deimos — linking the terror of the Medusa face with the personified god of fear.
 This imagery connects two distinct mythological traditions of terror: the petrifying gaze of the Gorgon and the panic-inducing presence of Ares' son.
 By placing both on the same shield, Homer suggests that all forms of combat terror share a common root.

 Deimos appears less frequently in narrative contexts but surfaces in genealogical catalogs.
 The Orphic Hymns (c.
 2nd-3rd century CE) address Ares with references to his terrible retinue, and late mythographical compilations such as Hyginus's Fabulae list Deimos alongside Phobos, Harmonia, and Eros as children of Mars and Venus.
 The Roman identification of Ares with Mars and Aphrodite with Venus transmitted the twins into Latin literature, where they appear as Metus (Fear) and Pavor (Dread) — etymologically distinct names carrying the same semantic freight.